 SABRE stands for Superior Achievement in Branding, Reputation & Engagement.

-In2 is our abbreviation for insight and innovation, two of the qualities we are celebrating with these awards.
-It is our brand for Holmes Report content focused on digital and social media, data and analytics, and content creation in all its forms.
+IN2 is our abbreviation for insight and innovation, two of the qualities we are celebrating with the IN2 SABRE Awards, which focus on content creation in all its forms.

 Q: What are the eligibility requirements?

-The SABRE Awards Asia-Pacific competition is open to any and all work created at least in part between Jan 1, 2019 and June 19, 2020.
+The SABRE Awards Asia-Pacific competition is open to any and all work created at least in part during 2022 through the present time.